 Prepare for the worst.
 If you start to experience symptoms, you’ll need to self isolate and potentially get tested.
 Pack paracetamol and some non-perishable food so you can limit your contact with others.
 Depending on how severe your case is, you might need to get treatment in your destination.

 Most importantly, don’t travel if you or anyone in your household/support bubble is experiencing coronvirus symptoms, or has experienced them in the past seven days.
-We know it’s disappointing to have to cancel a holiday, but you could potentially spread the virus if you do travel.
+You could potentially spread the virus if you do travel.

 Do you think it’s safe to travel?

 Ultimately, the only person who can answer the question ‘is it safe to travel?’ is you.
 Equipping yourself with information makes it easier to do a quick risk assessment.
-Decide whether you’d be putting yourself at any additional risk compared to staying at home.
-Keep an eye on the latest government guidance and make sure you have a good insurance policy in place, just in case things change unexpectedly.
+Decide whether you’d be putting yourself at any additional risk compared to staying at home, and act within the guidelines of local restrictions.
+Make sure you have a good insurance policy in place, just in case things change unexpectedly.

 Travel safety FAQs

-It depends on where you’re going.
-You can fly to any of the countries which show up green on our travel restrictions map.
+Since 5 November, non-essential travel within the UK and abroad from the UK is not allowed.
+If you need to travel for work, educational or other legally permitted purposes, you can fly to any of the countries which show up green on our travel restrictions map without having quarantine on return.
 Once you arrive, you’ll have to observe local laws.
 We recommend spending a bit of time researching lockdown restrictions in the country, region and city that you’re heading to.

-The Foreign and Commonwealth Office (FCO) currently recommends against all but essential international travel, apart from to the list of exempt countries, which you can find on the government website.
+The Foreign, Commonwealth and Development Office (FCDO) currently recommends against all but essential international travel, apart from to the list of exempt countries, which you can find on the government website.
 This list is constantly under review and can change any time.
 It includes major tourist destinations across Europe, the Americas, Asia, Africa and the Pacific.
-As they’re exempt from the travel restrictions you won’t need to go into quarantine, but keep an eye on the FCO advice in case there’s a last-minute change.
+As they’re exempt from the travel restrictions you won’t need to go into quarantine, but keep an eye on the FCDO advice in case there’s a last-minute change and abide by local lockdown restrictions.

 It depends where you’re coming from.
-If you’re flying from a country that isn’t on the FCO-approved list, you will need to quarantine for 14 days.
+If you’re flying from a country that isn’t on the FCDO-approved list, you will need to quarantine for 14 days (due to be reduced to five days from 15 December).
 Remember that the list of exempt countries is subject to change – look at the list before you travel (you can find it on the UK government website).
 If you transit through a country that isn’t on the list, you’ll need to isolate for a total of 14 days – this can be split between the UK and the safe country you pass through.

 Want to know more?